tonguyen50/Chocolate-Sales-Excel-Analysis/README.md

 To understand the sales trends of our company, I asked the following:

-**1. What is the trend for revenue over time?
+1. **What is the trend for revenue over time?**
-2. What products produce the highest amount of revenue?
-Are there noticeable trends within products by country?
+2. **What products produce the highest amount of revenue?
+Are there noticeable trends within products by country?**
-3. What country produces the highest amount of revenue?
+3. **What country produces the highest amount of revenue?**
-4. Who are the most successful salespersons?**
+4. **Who are the most successful salespersons?**

 ### Excel Skills Used
 - 📊 Pivot Tables